bashcr00k/PEP4rser/README.md

 # PEP4rser
 A c PE parser

+# IMPORTANT : It only works on 32bit exes i might make it work for 64bit later

 # Why i wrote this
 This is a small project to learn more about pe file format since its so important for malware dev.